-NHS Digital regards the fair and lawful processing of personal information as essential in order to successfully achieve its objectives and ensure the support and confidence of the general public and stakeholders.
+NHS England regards the fair and lawful processing of personal information as essential in order to successfully achieve its objectives and ensure the support and confidence of the general public and stakeholders.

 Notification is a statutory requirement and every organisation that processes personal information must notify the Information Commissioner's Office (ICO), unless they are exempt.
 Failure to notify is a criminal offence.

-The Principles of The Data Protection Act 1998, as set out below are fully endorsed by NHS Digital.
+The Principles of The Data Protection Act 1998, as set out below are fully endorsed by NHS England.
 The eight principles require that personal information:

 - Shall be processed fairly and lawfully and, in particular, shall not be processed unless specific conditions are met.

 - Shall be obtained only for one or more specified and lawful purposes, and shall not be further processed in any manner incompatible with that purpose or those purposes.